Aeroflot Flight U-505: Cause

-The Yak-40 took off 1 minute and 28 seconds after an Ilyushin Il-76.
+The Yak-40 took off 66 seconds after an Ilyushin Il-76.
 When investigating the causes of the disaster the commission found that despite the IL-76's position it still would have left wake turbulence.
-The wind was only 1 mph, leading to the conclusion that the behavior of the aircraft Yak-40 can be explained only by hitting the wake turbulence of a much heavier Il-76 taking off from the same runway in just 1 minute 15 seconds before the Yak-40.
+The wind was only 1 mph, leading to the conclusion that the behavior of the Yak-40 can be explained only by hitting the wake turbulence of a much heavier Il-76 taking off from the same runway in just 75 seconds before the Yak-40.
 Tashkent Airport had a minimum takeoff interval of only one minute, regardless of aircraft type, leading to the relatively small Yak-40 quickly losing control and crashing upon encountering the wake vortex.